Could you be a Governor at Royal Surrey NHS Foundation Trust?

 All meetings, for the forseeable future will be virtual and conducted via Microsoft Teams.
 Papers for meetings are issued electronically.

-Please find below the meeting schedule up to the end of March 2021.
+Please find below the meeting schedule from September - December 2021.
 Further meetings and dates will be added in due course and published once available.